passionInfinite/coding-test-adv/README.md

 - Fork or clone this repository.
 - Run `docker-compose build` to build your docker environment.
 - Use `docker-compose up` to enable your environment.
-This will start your Express server and a Postgres database. *Note*: If you don't want to constant rebuild your image, you can run the client and server outside of docker for development.
+This will start your Express server and a Postgres database. *Note*: If you don't want to constantly rebuild your image, you can run the client and server outside of docker for development.
 - The Postgres database will be pre-loaded with two tables.
 The `animal_categories` table contains a table of animal categories.
 The `animal_photos` table contains animal photo urls.
 - The Photo List below is an example request body to the administrative endpoint - feel free to use it to test adding new animal cantegories.
 - Complete the assignment in a separate branch in your version of the repository.